HoppenR/programs/go/streamchecker/README.md

 `clientID`: The api key of your dev.twitch.tv project

-`tmptoken`: Temporarily used hardcoded app access token
+`tmptoken`: Temporarily used hardcoded app access token, to get an app access token you can use [this](https://github.com/twitchdev/authentication-go-sample/blob/master/oauth-client-credentials/main.go)

 `userID`: the ID of your twitch account, to get one you will have to use the legacy api for now, because the new one requires user permissions, example request: